 The intraday signal strategy enables users to specify the exact time an investment decision should be taken and to execute an order at the closest possible intraday time, i.e. during the next minute.
 The instruction is easily altered using the template’s input parameters.

-The performance report generates a comprehensive and fully customisable breakdown of a strategy’s risk and return metrics.
+The performance report generates a comprehensive and fully customizable breakdown of a strategy’s risk and return metrics.